neat/speciation

 Assign genomes into species and maintain the controller's species state.

-1. which genomes still belong together under the current compatibility rule,
+1. Which genomes still belong together under the current compatibility rule?

 flowchart TD